arXiv/arxiv-docs/source/help/bulk_data.md

 grant others the right to distribute arXiv articles.
 If you build indexes or tools based on the full-text, you must link back to arXiv for downloads.
-A small fraction of submissions are made with [other licenses](license) and this information is available in the OAI-PMH metadata.*
+A small fraction of submissions are made with [other licenses](/help/license/index.md) and this information is available in the OAI-PMH metadata.*

 ### Kaggle